RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Algorithms

-By considering some prior information about the data, one may be interested in an RKHS meta-model $\widehat{f}$ with the number of active groups not greater than some "$qmax$".
-In order to obtain the estimator $\widehat{f}$ with at most "$qmax$" active groups, the following procedure is provided in the \pkg{RKHSMetaMod} package: \begin{itemize} \item First, the tuning parameter $\gamma$ is set as zero and a value of $\mu$ for which the solution of the RKHS group lasso algorithm, Algorithm \ref{algo:GL}, contains exactly $qmax$ active groups is computed.
-This value is denoted by $\mu_{qmax}$. \item Then, the RKHS ridge group sparse algorithm, Algorithm \ref{algo:RGS}, is implemented by setting the tuning parameter $\mu$ equals to $\mu_{qmax}$, and a grid of values of the tuning parameter $\gamma>0$. \end{itemize}
+By considering some prior information about the data, one may be interested in a RKHS meta-model $\widehat{f}$ with the number of groups in its support not greater than some "$qmax$".
+In order to obtain such an estimator, we provide the following procedure in the \pkg{RKHSMetaMod} package: \begin{itemize} \item First, the tuning parameter $\gamma$ is set as zero and a value of $\mu$ for which the solution of the RKHS group lasso algorithm, Algorithm \ref{algo:GL}, contains exactly $qmax$ groups in its support is computed.
+This value is denoted by $\mu_{qmax}$. \item Then, the RKHS ridge group sparse algorithm, Algorithm \ref{algo:RGS}, is implemented by setting the tuning parameter $\mu$ equal to $\mu_{qmax}$ and a grid of values of the tuning parameter $\gamma>0$. \end{itemize} This procedure leads to Algorithm \ref{algo:GLqmax}.

-This procedure leads to Algorithm \ref{algo:GLqmax}.
-This algorithm is implemented in the \pkg{RKHSMetaMod} package, as function \fct{RKHSMetMod$\_$qmax}.
-This function is described in Section \ref{subsec:Main} and illustrated in Example \ref{ex:2}. \begin{rem} As both terms in the penalty function of criterion \eref{parametric} enforce sparsity to the solution, the estimator obtained by solving the RKHS ridge group sparse associated with the pair of the tuning parameters $(\mu_{qmax},\gamma>0)$ may contain a smaller number of groups than the solution of the RKHS group lasso optimization problem (i.e. the RKHS ridge group sparse with $(\mu_{qmax},\gamma=0)$).
-And therefore, the estimated RKHS meta-model contains at most "$qmax$" active groups. \end{rem}
+This algorithm is implemented in the \pkg{RKHSMetaMod} package, as function \fct{RKHSMetMod$\_$qmax} (see Section "Main RKHSMetaMod functions" (supplementary materials) for more details on this function). \begin{rem} As both terms in the penalty function of criterion \eref{parametric} enforce sparsity to the solution, the estimator obtained by solving the RKHS ridge group sparse associated with the pair of the tuning parameters $(\mu_{qmax},\gamma>0)$ may contain a smaller number of groups than the solution of the RKHS group lasso optimization problem (i.e. the RKHS ridge group sparse with $(\mu_{qmax},\gamma=0)$).
+And therefore, the estimated RKHS meta-model contains at most "$qmax$" groups in its support. \end{rem}